7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 		- What is the file system tree surrounding the execution path?
 		- What dlls is it using?
 			- What is the file system tree surrounding a targetable dll
+- Networking?
+- What does the segmentation entail for access?
+- What does access is potential gained from using [[Port-Redirection-And-Tunneling]]
+- If we domain or network joined what ports are exposed to localhost, but not remotehost?
+	- Are there in-house usage of non-standard ports?
+		- Port Redirection, Networking and Network Security considerations?
+			- Avaliable services for redirection or can you drop a binary like Chisel?
+	- Is Root/User hosting a network service on a port?

 - In-House Applications
 - In-House Scripting